 Besides their consistent top ranking in several independent studies, Tide has also won recent awards for their excellence in the category.
-Tide Ultra Stain Release Liquid was voted Product of the Year in 2015 by TNS and Tide Original HE Turbo Clean Liquid won Product of the Year in 2016.
+Tide Ultra Stain Release Liquid was voted Product of the Year in 2015 by TNS, and Tide Original HE Turbo Clean Liquid won Product of the Year in 2016.

 Judging the appeal of laundry detergent scents is a highly subjective matter.
 Tide and Gain both offer several different scented detergents that smell wonderful and leave your clothes smelling incredibly fresh.

-As I mentioned when I introduced each brand, Tide is focused on innovation and is known for their ability to fight the toughest stains and odors without the need to pre-treat or use laundry boosters.
+As I mentioned when I introduced each brand, Tide is focused on innovation and is known for its ability to fight the toughest stains and odors without the need to pre-treat or use laundry boosters.

 Gain, on the other hand, has been successful due to their ability to understand their customers’ preferences when it comes to fragrance.
-They have built their product lines based on these preferences and specially formulate each fragrance to appeal to consumers in each market around the world.
+They have built their product lines based on these preferences and specially formulate each scent to appeal to consumers in each market around the world.